biomassives/scdhub_vuepress/src/topics/programs/solutions-database.md

 tags: database api, providing edits, topics, goals
 ---

-## Sustainable Solutions Database

-Topics of a are encouraged to be added to . our format is water resource topics, systems

-and diy maintenance research for the various technologies presented.

-## Emphasis on water & hygiene
+## Sustainable Solutions Database -- Emphasis on water & hygiene

 Core issue is to understand and anticipate human needs through a new lens.

+Preparing basic documents for eco clubs and enuring there is relevant new information on the 72 basic WATSAN topics and sup areas, as per SCD Hub mission.

 [SCD Hub Eco Ops Mastodon](https://mastodon.social/invite/qhpvkUeA)